footh/nuclei/README.md

 - Better way to decay learning rate (see slim net code)

 - Validate training data based on thread at competition site

+- Do something with focus? dcan project has a preprocessing step that measure the focus of each image.